 After the examples there are matching exercises (to practice meanings).

-Then there is a list of about 100 important word families (often a verb and related noun and adjectives) to use in these discussions.
+Then there is a list of just under 100 important word families (often a verb and related noun and adjectives) to use in these discussions.

 At the end of the workbook are links to videos to help you pronounce English vowels and some of the more difficult words.